cedricbu/lonotify/README.md

 ### Clients
 The clients will simply connect on loopback port `4455`, and send then notification.
 The SSH connection will redirect that to the local machine's port 4455.

-**throwtext.pl** : an IRSSI plugin
+**throwtext.pl** : a IRSSI plugin

 It provides the following :
-   - command '/throwtext' : to simply send text to lonotifyd
+   - command '/throwtext' : to simply send text to lonotifyd.
    - option 'pm_override' : sometimes, you want privacy.
 This string will replace any private message you receive.

 **lonotify-client.pl** : a CLI.